1. Exceptional view of mountains like Annapurna, Dhaulagiri and Machhapuchhre.

 - Well trained English speaking guides (including their salary, accommodation, meal, transportation and insurance).

-- For groups over 6 people - assistant guide (including their salary, accommodation, meal, tramsportation and insurance).
+- For groups over 6 people - assistant guide (including their salary, accommodation, meal, transportation and insurance).

 - Porters throughout the trek - 1 porter will carry 2 trekker's baggage.
 (Including salary, food, accommodation, and transportation).